Catskill909/radio/features.md

   - Stops recording when the show ends
   - Writes audio files to `/recordings`
   - Updates recording status in the database
+  - Uses the station-wide timezone consistently with the calendar "now" marker
+- **Automatic recurring extension**
+  - Recurring shows are extended automatically in the background as they approach the end of their scheduled horizon (no manual upkeep required for long-running programs)
 - **Recording lifecycle**
   - Statuses: PENDING, RECORDING, COMPLETED, FAILED
   - Recordings link to schedule slots and shows